monkzzz/Eagle-component-library-creator/README.md

 The ideia behind this program is to be a simpler Autodesk Eagle component library creator, using only some command line inputs which then creates the lbr file to be imported by the Autodesk Eagle software.

-For now it only creates a library with a single component symbol and some IC packages, but the objective is to diversify to more package types and more symbols in a library.
+For now it only creates a library for a single component in a small list of IC packages , but the objective is to diversify to have more package types.

 ## Features
 - Supports Single Package SMT components ( SIL )